drshahizan/special-topic-data-engineering/Assignment/API/submission/Noctua/Report_PrayerTimeAPI.md

 <img height='300px' src='Figures/String.png'/>

-- 7. Open DB Compass and paste the string copied from MondoDB Atlass to the URI in the `New Connection` section.
+- 7. Open MongoDB Compass and paste the string copied from MongoDB Atlass to the URI in the `New Connection` section.

 <img height='300px' src='Figures/ConnectDBCompass.png'/>